Frequently Asked Questions

 To whom do I address feedback and questions?

 The email@example.com e-mail address is the most efficient way to reach our editorial staff.
 An editor will respond promptly to your feedback and make any necessary corrections.
 We make daily updates to site content, including our parish directories.

 My parish/diocese/ministry is hosting an event.
 May we publicize it through Antiochian.org?

 Yes.
 The Department of Internet Ministry will gladly announce both large-scale and small-scale events happening throughout North America on this website.
 If the event is of broad interest, we may choose to highlight it on our homepage.
 If it is local or regional, we will post it in the News section of its respective diocesan page.
 Please remember to send us all of the basic information about the event, including the date, time, place, and name of the host parish with its city and state.
 Provide the necessary contact or RSVP information for prospective participants.
 If you include images, please provide captions (see aforementioned guidelines for images).
 Any other special instructions are appreciated.

 My parish is developing its own website.
 Can The Department of Internet Ministry provide us with guidance or technical assistance?

-Unfortunately, we cannot.
-Our staff does not have the resources to provide any kind of web development or technical assistance as our sole purpose is to serve the Archdiocese by developing and maintaining Antiochian.org.
-However, we have compiled a page of resources we hope will be helpful to beginning parish webmaster: please take a look at Your Parish and the Web.
+Our staff doesn't have the resources to provide web development or technical assistance at this time, although we are exploring ways to do this in the future.
+We have compiled a page of resources we hope will be helpful to beginning parish webmaster: please take a look at Your Parish and the Web.
 In addition, we would like to spread the word about your good work being done online.
 So, if you maintain a parish website and believe that there is something on your site worth highlighting across the Archdiocese, let us know!